-The 'Big seven' as they are known in Dublin, made a combined revenue of almost €800milion last year.
-Which is no wonder the likes of Pinsent Masons, Simmons & Simmons, Kennedy's, DAC Beachcroft, DLA Piper, Fieldfisher, Dechert, and most recently Dentons, have all decided to set up shop in the city.
-A welcoming and much needed shake-up to the Irish market, as many Irish lawyers would say.
+The 'Big Seven' as they are known in Dublin made a combined revenue of almost €800milion last year.
+It is no wonder the likes of Pinsent Masons, Simmons & Simmons, Kennedy's, DAC Beachcroft, DLA Piper, Fieldfisher, Dechert and most recently Dentons have all decided to set up shop in the city, making a welcome and much-needed shake-up to the Irish market, as many Irish lawyers would say.

 In order to grow and compete, the new entrants had to pluck the finest homegrown Irish talent away from the top-performing national firms.
 This has led to a high demand in the return and the resourcing of Irish lawyers who left for England back when the economy crashed in 2008.

 Since the recession of 2008, a significant hole has been left in the Irish legal market.
 But despite that, there are pressures on the Law Society of Ireland from other EU jurisdictions to not become a 'backdoor' jurisdiction for England and Wales solicitors after Brexit.
 The Law Society of Ireland announced at the back end of last year that Solicitors on its roll will need to physically practise in Ireland – or demonstrate that they intend to do so – in order to obtain an Irish practising certificate.

 Of course, this is not good news for the more than 4,000 England and Wales-qualified Solicitors who have successfully gained admission to the Irish Roll of Solicitors since the Brexit vote in 2016.

 What Next for Ireland's Legal Market?

 With this announcement from the Law Society of Ireland comes the hope for the return of Irish-qualified legal expats to try and uphold the power struggle between the international big hitters, and the national 'Big Seven'.